 Gifts In Kind

 One of the ways alumni and friends of YSU can support the University is through donations known as “Gifts In Kind.”
 Gift In Kind Donations are tangible goods and services donated for which the donor can receive a tax deduction for the fair market value of the item.
 Before accepting Gifts In Kind, the Office of University Advancement should be contacted by the donor to determine our ability to use the specific item.
-To ensure proper acknowledgement and a receipt to be used for tax purposes, please download and complete the Gifts In Kind form (Link) and return with your gift.

 Gifts of Securities